nixworks/public/news/2008/12/8/quebec-general-election-2008-premier-jean-charest-leads-the-liberal-party-to-a-third-mandate-and-a-majority-government-pauline-marois.md

 ### [2008-12-8](/news/2008/12/8/index.md)

-#  Quebec general election, 2008:.
-Premier Jean Charest leads the Liberal Party to a third mandate and a majority government..
-Pauline Marois's Parti Qubcois recovers and becomes the Official Opposition..
-Support for the ADQ collapses: it loses more than 30 seats and leader Mario Dumont announces his resignation..
-Qubec Solidaire scores its first election victory, electing party co-leader Amir Khadir.
+#  Quebec general election, 2008:: Premier Jean Charest leads the Liberal Party to a third mandate and a majority government.: Pauline Marois's Parti Qubcois recovers and becomes the Official Opposition.: Support for the ADQ collapses: it loses more than 30 seats and leader Mario Dumont announces his resignation.: Qubec Solidaire scores its first election victory, electing party co-leader Amir Khadir.